blackferncreations/germankeycut/README.md

 German market positioning concerns the structural configuration of an international offer for the conditions under which it will be interpreted, evaluated and carried forward within the German market.

-GermanKeyCut approaches German market positioning through **structural positioning**.
+Black Fern Creations LLC applies **structural positioning** to the German market positioning work presented through GermanKeyCut.

 Structural positioning does not begin with the assumption that an existing offer should simply be translated, communicated or promoted more effectively.